mattermost/docs/source/administration/config-settings.rst

 Scoping IDP Provider Id
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Allows an authenticated user to skip the initial login page of their federated Azure AD server, and only require a password to log in.
-(XXXX/// optional?)

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"ScopingIDPProviderId": ""`` with string input.                                                                          |